rameloni/soil-segmentation-zcu102/README.md

-# soil-segmentation-zcu102
+# Soil Segmentation for zcu102 on yocto
-Hybrid application (SW/HW) for the soil segmentation algorithm
+Hybrid application (SW/HW) for the soil segmentation algorithm.